meteor/meteor/README.md

 * that send data over the wire, rather than HTML
 * using your choice of popular open-source libraries

-Try a getting started tutorial:
+Get started with a tutorial!:
  * [React](https://react-tutorial.meteor.com) - new
  * [Blaze](https://www.meteor.com/tutorials/blaze/creating-an-app)
  * [Angular](https://www.meteor.com/tutorials/angular/creating-an-app)